Humble Bundle — April Fools’ Day

 But what exactly would you get if you bought it?
 Not telling.
 You should’ve bought the bundle!
 Nahhh, kidding.
 It’s been several years, so I’ll share that with you gratis!
 The bundle consisted of instructions to these various games, written and designed by our Humble Creative team:

-There were some inside jokes in there (e.g., Stickball Premium being there in addition to Stickball was a parody of the DLC versions of games that are usually offered), and as a whole, the bundle was a hit with our audience.
-It might not’ve been the biggest moneymaker, but it shared a little bit of our personality with our customer-base and raised money for charity at the same time.
+There were some inside jokes in there (e.g., Stickball Premium being offered on top of regular Stickball was a parody of the DLC versions of games that are usually offered), and as a whole, the bundle was a hit with our audience, selling even more than the font bundle.